bus

 Minamaya Station, the terminus of the Tsugaru Line

-The Kaikyo Line runs through the Seikan Tunnel under the Tsugaru Strait and extends towards Hokkaido.
+The Kaikyo Line is a railway line that extends towards Hokkaido through the Seikan Tunnel under the Tsugaru Strait.

-The number of trains varies at either side of Kanida Station in Sotogahama Town, located 27km from Aomori Station.
+The number of trains running differs significantly depending on whether you cross over from Kanita Station in Sotogahama Town, located 27km from Aomori Station.

-the past, there were also many express trains that crossed over to Hokkaido.
+the past, many express trains also ran on this route to Hokkaido.

 swan